Lolzen/io-packages/README.md

 - WLAN and Ethernet (including dock) through NetworkManager
 - Suspend and resume, including wake via the power button
 - Fan control through Valve's daemon (idles at 1500 rpm, ramps above 55 °C)
-- Bluetooth pairing and device discovery (audio output over Bluetooth does not yet work — see Pitfalls)
+- Bluetooth pairing, device discovery, and audio output/input both work — confirmed with a real headset appearing as a PipeWire sink and source
 - Gyro works — `hid-steam` exposes it as `Steam Deck Motion Sensors` and Steam reads it directly.
 It is *not* an IIO device, which is why tools looking under `/sys/bus/iio/` find nothing